patrickt2017/patrickt2017.github.io/_posts/2025-09-06-Custom-Captive-Portal.md

 ---

 # Introduction
 During a Wi-Fi penetration test recently, I tried to explore further about Evil Twin attacks, which is one of the client-side attacks.
-To whom may not know much about this attack, Evil Twin attacks involve adversaries who attempt to mimic a target Wi-Fi access point with a rogue acccess point and to trick users to connect the fake one.
+To whom may not know much about this attack, Evil Twin attacks involve adversaries who attempt to mimic a target Wi-Fi access point with a rogue access point and to trick users to connect the fake one.

-# Custom Portal Plugin in Arigeddon
+# Custom Portal Plugin in Airgeddon
 ## Installation

-Download the script `customportals.sh` on [https://github.com/KeyofBlueS/airgeddon-plugins](https://github.com/KeyofBlueS/airgeddon-plugins) and put it in `/usr/share/airgeddon/plguins`.
+Download the script `customportals.sh` on [https://github.com/KeyofBlueS/airgeddon-plugins](https://github.com/KeyofBlueS/airgeddon-plugins) and put it in `/usr/share/airgeddon/plugins`.
 Also, create a folder called `custom_portals` which will store all your customized captive portal template.

 ```sh
 ┌──(root㉿kali)-[/usr/share/airgeddon/plugins]